Charts components with Map components

 Run the application

-The app should display the scatterplot on top of the map.
-When you select some features on the chart, the corresponding features should also be selected on the map.
-With the Filter By Extent action toggled on, the scatterplot should only display features within the current extent of the map.
-You should also be able to select features on the map and see the corresponding features selected on the chart.
+The application should display a bar chart overlaying on the map.
+When you select features on the chart, the corresponding features will be highlighted on the map.
+With the Filter By Extent action enabled, the bar chart will only show features within the current map extent.
+Additionally, selecting features on the map will highlight the corresponding features on the chart.

 Your browser is no longer supported.
 Please upgrade your browser for the best experience.
 See our browser deprecation post for more details.